Antot-12/Spekulus/documentation.md

   - **End-to-End (E2E) Tests (Playwright/Cypress)**: To simulate user flows, such as logging into the admin panel, creating a new FAQ, and verifying it appears on the public site.
 - **Setup Instructions (Future)**: A testing framework would be added to `package.json`.
 A `tests` directory would be created at the root, mirroring the `src` structure.

-### 8.4.
+### 9.4.
 Deployment Instructions

 - **Service**: The project is configured for easy deployment on **Vercel**, which is the recommended hosting provider for Next.js applications.
 - **Process**:
     1. Connect the GitHub repository to a new Vercel project.
-    2. Vercel will automatically detect that it is a Next.js project.
+    2. Vercel will automatically detect that it is a Next.js project and apply the correct build settings.
     3. Add the required environment variables (`DATABASE_URL`, `ADMIN_USERNAME`, etc.) in the Vercel project settings.
+These are crucial for the application to connect to the database and for admin authentication.
     4. Pushing to the `main` branch will trigger a production deployment.
 Pushing to any other branch will create a preview deployment.
 - **Secrets Management**: All secrets (API keys, database URLs) must be stored as environment variables in the Vercel dashboard and never hard-coded.

-### 8.5.
+### 9.5.
 Logs, Monitoring & Error Reporting

 - **Logging**:
     - **Vercel Logs**: All `console.log`, `console.warn`, and `console.error` statements in server-side code (server actions, API routes) are automatically captured and can be viewed in the Vercel dashboard for both production and preview deployments.
     - **Admin Action Logs**: The application includes a custom logging solution for admin actions, visible on the `/admin/logs` page.
 It uses `localStorage` and is designed to provide a client-side audit trail for content editors.
 - **Error Reporting**: No external error reporting service (like Sentry) is currently integrated.
 Errors are logged to the Vercel console.

-### 8.6.
+### 9.6.
 Access Control & Security Notes

 - **Admin Route Protection**: Access to the `/admin` section is controlled by a simple client-side check in `/src/app/admin/layout.tsx`.
 It looks for a specific key (`admin_token`) in `localStorage`.
 - **Maintenance Mode**: The application includes a robust maintenance mode system.